GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 file⟩

-This macro is intended for the SYNOPSIS section.
-It may be used anywhere else in the man page without problems, but its main purpose is to present the function type in kernel normal form for the SYNOPSIS of sections two and three (it causes a line break, allowing the function name to appear on the next line).
+This macro is intended for the “Synopsis” section.
+It may be used anywhere else in the man page without problems, but its main purpose is to present the function type (in BSD kernel normal form) for the “Synopsis” of sections two and three.
+(It causes a break, allowing the function name to appear on the next line.)

 Usage: .Ft ⟨type⟩